Develop-X/AWS/glossary.md

 #### D names

-* Direct connect: Allows you to connect directly to where your Virtual Private Cloud(VPC) is located using connection links to Amazon data center into your VPC, and you don't need internet to access it
+* **Direct connect**: Allows you to connect directly to where your Virtual Private Cloud(VPC) is located using connection links to Amazon data center into your VPC, and you don't need internet to access it

+* **DynamoDB**: For NoSQL

 #### E names